-- When you are a surviving spouse filing a joint return and a personal representative has not been appointed, you should sign the return and write "filing as surviving spouse" in the signature area below your signature.
+- When you're a surviving spouse filing a joint return and a personal representative hasn't been appointed, you should sign the return and write "filing as surviving spouse" in the signature area below your signature.

-- A tax return for a decedent can also be filed electronically.
+- A decedent taxpayer's tax return can be filed electronically.
 Follow the specific directions provided by your preparation software for proper signature and notation requirements.

 Note: You can't file a final joint return with your deceased spouse if you as the surviving spouse remarried before the end of the year of death.
 The filing status of the decedent in this instance is married filing separately.

 You can sign your tax return electronically by using a Self-Select PIN, which serves as your digital signature when using tax preparation software, or a Practitioner PIN when using an Electronic Return Originator (ERO).

 Self-Select PIN - Use the Self-Select PIN method when you're using tax preparation software.
 The Self-Select PIN allows you to electronically sign your individual income tax return by selecting a five-digit personal identification number (PIN).
 The PIN can be any five numbers (except all zeros) that you choose to enter as your electronic signature PIN.

 If you're filing a joint return, each spouse uses his or her own PIN.
 As part of the authentication process, each taxpayer also enters his or her date of birth and either his or her: